 High blood pressure in pregnancy can raise the risk of preeclampsia, preterm birth, and other complications.
 Learn what to watch for, how to track your numbers, and how to advocate for care early.

-Rest is a Right: Your Well-Being Is Worth It
+Rest is a Right: You’re Worth It

 Rest supports emotional well-being, recovery, and bonding, yet many Black women are taught to push through.
 This post is your reminder that support is care, and small steps toward rest count.